-- 43. In their consideration of the most appropriate course of action, it is necessary for Members to have regard to the following: - the representations received in accordance with Regulations 4 and 7 (Appendices 2, 10 &11) - whether it is expedient to make a traffic regulation order on this route on the grounds specified in the draft order (Appendix 5) - alternative courses of action as set out in the option analysis - the statutory purposes of the National Park, in accordance with ss 5 and 11A of the NPACA 1949 - the balancing exercise set out in s122 of the RTRA (Appendix 7) - 44.
-In relation to s122, Members will need to be satisfied that the preservation and enjoyment of the amenity and conservation of the natural beauty of the area outweighs unrestricted recreational motor vehicular use of the route notwithstanding that such a restriction will affect the expeditious and convenient use of the route by mechanically propelled vehicles. - 45.
+- 42. In their consideration of the most appropriate course of action, it is necessary for Members to have regard to the following: - the representations received in accordance with Regulations 4 and 7 (Appendices 2, 10 &11) - whether it is expedient to make a traffic regulation order on this route on the grounds specified in the draft order (Appendix 5) - alternative courses of action as set out in the option analysis - the statutory purposes of the National Park, in accordance with ss 5 and 11A of the NPACA 1949 - the balancing exercise set out in s122 of the RTRA (Appendix 7) - 43.
+In relation to s122, if some form of restriction is to be adopted Members will need to be satisfied that the preservation and enjoyment of the amenity and conservation of the natural beauty of the area justifies cutting down the unrestricted vehicular use of the route notwithstanding that such a restriction will affect the expeditious and convenient use of the route by mechanically propelled vehicles. - 44.
 Depending on which of the options Members wish to adopt for this route, the following possible resolutions are relevant: